Kansas Democrats announce property tax cut plan

-TOPEKA (KSNT)— A group of Kansas democrats are rolling out their plan to cut property taxes.
+TOPEKA, Kan.
+(KSNT) — A group of Kansas Democrats is rolling out their plan to cut property taxes.

 Democratic lawmakers, including some vying for a slot in the Kansas House of Representatives, announced a residential property tax reduction plan on Monday.